snmln/veda-mdx-editor/docs/CONFIGURATION.md

     NEXT_PUBLIC_API_RASTER_ENDPOINT='https://openveda.cloud/api/raster'
     ```

-These variables are committed to the repository as they are not sensitive and are used for public API access.

 ### `.env variables`

-These variables are used for local development and are specific to each developer’s environment.
-These variables are not committed to version control.
+These variables are specific to each developer’s local environment and often contain sensitive information like API keys or tokens.
+They should not be committed to version control.
+Instead, developers should copy the provided sample `.env.local.sample` file and rename it to `.env.local.`

-The repository includes a sample `.env.local.sample` file to guide developers in setting these up.
-Please copy this file, rename it to .env.local and fill it with the required credentials and tokens.

 ### Using environment variables in code